Vincent Biruta: Career

-Dr. Biruta has a long civil services record in Rwanda, post the 1994 genocide.
+Biruta has a long civil services record in Rwanda, post the 1994 genocide.
 From 1997 until 1999, he served as the Minister of Health.
 From 1999 until 2000, he served as the Minister of Public Services, Transport and Communications.

 He was the President of the Transitional National Assembly from January 2000 until 2003.
 From August 2003, until October 2011, he was the first President of the Rwandan Senate, the upper chamber of the bicameral Parliament of Rwanda created in 2003.

 In December 2011, he was named the Minister of Education, serving in that capacity until July 2014, when he was named Minister of Natural Resources.
 He was appointed Minister of Natural resources on July 24, 2014.

 He served as the Minister for Environment from August 31, 2017 until his appointment as Foreign Minister in 2019.
 As foreign minister, Biruta agreed to implement the Rwanda asylum plan with British Home Secretary Priti Patel.
+His term as minister of foreign affairs ended on June 12, 2024, when he was appointed minister of the interior, succeeding Alfred Gasana.
+In this capacity Biruta became chair of the council of ministers of the Eastern Africa Police Chiefs Cooperation Organization in January 2025 for a one-year term.